jcerdenia/joshuacerdenia/README.md

 ### Hi, I'm Joshua.

-I'm a full stack developer at [FireVisor](https://firevisor.com/), an AI company creating self-aware factories.
+I'm a full stack developer with [FireVisor](https://firevisor.com/), an AI company creating self-aware factories.

 I made a career change from music composition to software development in 2021 and am learning everything I can get my hands on.
 My daily work includes JavaScript/TypeScript, Angular, React, Node, NestJS, etc. I'm also fond of Kotlin and Android.